 The graduate committee receives evaluations from each faculty member who has worked with the student.
 The committee may also reread term papers written for courses.
 Students holding Incompletes will inevitably find themselves at a disadvantage in the process of evaluation.

-Third-year support for all students will be automatic provided that students remain in good academic standing and have received adequate written reviews of their teaching.
+Third and fourth year support for all students will be automatic provided that students remain in good academic standing and have received adequate written reviews of their teaching.